 - Professional therapy.
 Speech therapy and/or occupational therapy can improve communication and movement.

 Being diagnosed with a terminal disease can be an overwhelming experience, especially when it involves any form of dementia.
 Focusing on the positive aspects might seem like an exercise in futility, and yet, there can be unexpected bright spots for patients with Pick's disease.
 For instance, at the University of California/San Francisco Medical Center's Memory and Aging Center, doctors discovered a small group of frontotemporal dementia patients who developed new creative skills in music and art.
 The artistic talents emerged when the brain cell loss occurred predominantly in the left frontal lobe, which controls functions such as language.

 Caring for someone with dementia can be a life-changing experience.
-People with Pick’s disease may need daily or even around-the-clock care, and taking this on is a huge responsibility.
+People with Pick’s disease or FTD will eventually need daily or around-the-clock care—taking this on is a huge responsibility.
 You may feel alone, and the kind of daily challenges you face can be tough on your physical and mental health.
-If you are a caregiver, remember that it’s important to take measures to prevent burnout and garner your own support—in order to better care for your loved one.
+One of the most important ways that you as a caregiver can help the patient with FTD is to make sure you also take care of yourself.

 Coping with the loss of personality

 While there is currently no cure for Pick's disease or FTD, the National Institute of Neurological Disorders and Stroke (NINDS), and other branches of the National Institutes of Health, conduct regular research related to frontotemporal dementia.
 They also support additional research through grants to major medical institutions across the country.
 Their goal is to learn more about the causes, diagnosis, treatment, and possible prevention of Pick's disease and other FTDs.
 See Resources and References section below for links to learn about the latest research updates in treatment for Pick's disease and other frontotemporal dementia, including clinical trials for new medications.

 Resources and References